Please ensure Javascript is enabled for purposes of website accessibility Profile - PROF. JULIUS KIPKEMBOI

 ACADEMIC QUALIFICATIONS

-MSc Environmental Science and Technology, International Institute for Hydraulics and Environmental Engineering (IHE), Delft, The Netherlands, 1999.
+• MSc in Environmental Science and Technology, International Institute for Hydraulics and Environmental Engineering (IHE), Delft, The Netherlands, 1999

-BSc Botany/ Zoology option, Egerton University, Department of Zoology, Njoro Kenya, 1995.
+• BSc in Botany/Zoology, Egerton University, Department of Zoology, Njoro, Kenya, 1995

 FIELDS OF SPECIALIZATION